 Caritas Australia would like to THANK YOU for supporting Project Compassion and a reminder that this is your last opportunity to pick up a box or envelope from the church for this year’s Project Compassion.
 You may bring them back over the next few weeks, or consider visiting www.caritas.org.au to make your donation online.
-Your support assists women, children and men to break free from the cycle of poverty and to ’BE MORE’.
+Your generous support can help to change the lives of some of the world’s most vulnerable people.
+Join us in raising much-needed funds for people living in poverty.
+Together, we can make a difference now, and For All Future Generations.
 Donations are tax deductible. www.caritas.org.au/projectcompassion 1800 024 413

 With your generosity, Caritas Australia has been able to help millions of vulnerable people around the world, through its annual Project Compassion appeal.
 Thanks to you people like Thandolwayo in Zimbabwe, Halima in Bangladesh and Shirley in the Philippines have received the support that they need to face the challenges of today and build a better tomorrow, for future generations.
 We first met Thandolwayo in 2019.
 Now 14 years old, she continues to thrive, with enough accessible food and water to sustain her community, allowing her to concentrate on her studies.
 In Bangladesh, Halima’s training in hygiene and sanitation has enabled her to help her community to prevent the spread of COVID-19 in the Co’s Bazar refugee camp.
 While Shirley from Project Compassion 2020, is today on the healthcare frontline, providing care and leadership to the Manide Indigenous community, throughout successive waves of the pandemic.
 You can make donations through the Project Compassion boxes and envelopes, visiting lent.Caritas.org.au or phoning 1800 024 413.